 - Kerbs are also commonly ramped with frequent pedestrian crossings

 - Disabled parking spaces are common in car parks and around many tourist sites

 All the major tourist sites I can think of have lifts or ramps, though there may be exceptions.
 Concessions for wheelchair users and/or carers (or an accompanying person) are also commonplace, including free entry to many museums and other attractions.

-A small number of locations (or parts of locations) are in buildings where putting in a lift is not possible.
 I was in one of the flats Beethoven lived in (now a small museum) and you had to climb four narrow flights of stairs to get there.
 The official websites for individual locations should include accessibility information, so you can check in advance.

 Useful accessibility resources